 9. Is It True That The Faster You Get Results, The Better?

-Ah, the trope we get bombarded with everywhere: “Lose 10kgs in a week.”
-“Get abs in two weeks.”
-We’d probably be millionaires by now if we get a S$1 for every fib of such nature that we see on social media.
+Ah, the trope we get bombarded with everywhere: 'Lose 10kgs in a week.'
+'Get abs in two weeks.'
+We'd probably be millionaires by now if we got a S$1 for every fib of such nature that we see on social media.

 10. Can There Be Any Gain Without Any Pain?

-Just like how some will tell you that your workout is not effective if you’re not perspiring enough, there are many others who believe that pain is another good indicator to gauge for results.
+Just as some will tell you that your workout isn't effective if you're not sweating enough, many others believe that pain is another good indicator of results.

-In Dr. Ivan Puah’s opinion, this is not only false but also has severe consequences if people continue to buy into this misinformation.
+In Dr Ivan Puah's opinion, this is not only false but also has severe consequences if people continue to buy into it.